godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Beneficial/Hidden.md

 > # `=this.file.name`
 > ###### Condition Information
 > Category: `=this.Category`
 > Creatures with this condition cannot be seen or perceived by their foes, but their foes *are aware of their presence.* If a creature is Hidden and their foe does *not* know of their presence, the creature is [[Unknown]] instead.
+Attacks while Hidden are made with favor.